 Negotiating salary doesn’t have to be so scary, though.
 If you prepare well, you can calmly present your case for your desired salary.
 Consider these steps when getting ready for your salary negotiation:

 1. Be prepared before you start negotiating salary

-As part of your preparation for a job interview, research typical salaries for your desired position in your area of the country with tools like Robert Half’s Salary Guide.
+As part of your preparation for a job interview, research typical salaries for your desired position in your area of the country with tools like the 2018 Robert Half Salary Guide.

 Also do your company research and adjust your desired number based on the organization's size, longevity and industries served.
 For instance, a job at a small start-up company may not offer the same base pay as a similar position at a large, well-established firm.

 Before the interview, consider your skills and what you can contribute to the company.
 Do you bring with you unique knowledge or experience?
 Is the company offering you a new or existing position at the company?
 Do you meet or exceed the job posting's minimum qualifications?
 Are other candidates interviewing for the position?